mrkcass/mechanizedAI/somax_ui/readme.md

 #
 **Status**

+* October 16, 2018 - finished SPI interface.
+Added a few extras to GPIO interface. completed work on videodisplay. started videodisplay_ssd1351 and about half way done with the implementation. ssd1351 and the video pipeline will be ready for testing by lunch time tomorrow.
 * October 15, 2018 - started to add the video display for the ssd1351. realized this
   is a good opportunity to abstract the SPI and GPIO interfaces. the framework for GPIO is done as is the implementation.
 The SPI interface has a framework and the